ldeso/hugo-flex/README.md

   rss: To subscribe to this RSS feed, copy its address and paste it into your
     favorite feed reader.
   favicon: false        # Set to true to add a link to the favicon.ico
-  noClasses: true       # Set to the same value as markup.highlight.noClasses
+  noClasses: &nc false  # Set to true to use inline CSS for syntax highlighting
   katex: 0.16.10        # KaTeX version / leave empty to use the latest version
   headingoffset: 0      # Change heading levels when rendering markdown
   linkicons: false      # Set to hover or true to add a link icon to headings